 A soft breeze touched her as a figure walked onto her bed.
 She moaned a little and shifted to be more comfortable.
 Then the window slammed shut.

-Serena slowly opened her eyes, sensing that she was no longer alone.
-Slowly she sat halfway up and turned.
+Serena slowly opened her eyes, suddenly sensing that she was no longer alone.
+Slowly she sat up on her elbow and turned.
 And found herself looking at a familiar pair of garnet colored eyes belonging to a familiar black animal.

 Gasping, she sat bolt upright.

 "It's that cat with that crescent bald spot!" she nearly screamed.